Researchers are looking at the causes, diagnosis, and treatment of mesothelioma.

 Targeted cancer drugs and immunotherapy

 Targeted cancer drugs work by ‘targeting’ those differences that help a cancer cell to grow and survive.
 Some seek out and destroy cancer cells.
 Others help the body's immune system to attack the cancer.
 So some of these drugs are also called immunotherapies.

 Researchers are looking at giving these drugs on their own or with chemotherapy.
-Researchers are looking at different types of targeted drugs and immunotherapies for mesothelioma, including:
+They are also looking at different types of targeted drugs and immunotherapies for mesothelioma, including:

 Researchers are looking at radiotherapy to manage pain caused by mesothelioma.
 They are comparing the usual dose of radiotherapy with a higher dose.
 They want to find out if a higher dose of radiotherapy works better than the usual dose to treat pain.
 They also want to learn more about the side effects.

 Researchers are looking at a new way to destroy mesothelioma cells.
 A new drug called ADI-PEG 20 removes an amino acid called arginine.
-Arginine helps with many different jobs in the body, including cell division.
+Researchers believe by removing this it might stop cancer cells from growing.

-Researchers have found that ADI-PEG 20 is safe and helps people with mesothelioma in the chest.
-Researchers are now doing another study to see how well ADI-PEG 20 combined with chemotherapy works for people with advanced mesothelioma.
+They have already found that ADI-PEG 20 is safe and helps people with mesothelioma in the chest (pleural mesothelioma).
+And are now doing another study to see how well ADI-PEG 20 combined with chemotherapy works for people with advanced mesothelioma.